Bakelite: History

 Once Baekeland's heat and pressure patents expired in 1927, Bakelite Corporation faced serious competition from other companies.
 Because molded Bakelite incorporated fillers to give it strength, it tended to be made in concealing dark colors.
-In 1927, beads, bangles and earrings were produced by the Catalin company, through a different process which enabled them to introduce 15 new colors.
+In 1927, beads, bangles, and earrings were produced by the Catalin company, through a different process which enabled them to introduce 15 new colors.
 Translucent jewelry, poker chips and other items made of phenolic resins were introduced in the 1930s or 1940s by the Catalin company under the Prystal name.
 The creation of marbled phenolic resins may also be attributable to the Catalin company.

 Synthesis

 Making Bakelite is a multi-stage process.
-It begins with heating of phenol and formaldehyde in the presence of a catalyst such as hydrochloric acid, zinc chloride, or the base ammonia.
+It begins with the heating of phenol and formaldehyde in the presence of a catalyst such as hydrochloric acid, zinc chloride, or the base ammonia.
 This creates a liquid condensation product, referred to as Bakelite A, which is soluble in alcohol, acetone, or additional phenol.
 Heated further, the product becomes partially soluble and can still be softened by heat.
 Sustained heating results in an "insoluble hard gum".
-However, the high temperatures required to create this tends to cause violent foaming of the mixture when done at standard atmospheric pressure, which results in the cooled material being porous and breakable.
+However, the high temperatures required to create this tend to cause violent foaming of the mixture when done at standard atmospheric pressure, which results in the cooled material being porous and breakable.
 Baekeland's innovative step was to put his "last condensation product" into an egg-shaped "Bakelizer".
 By heating it under pressure, at about 150 C, Baekeland was able to suppress the foaming that would otherwise occur.
 The resulting substance is extremely hard and both infusible and insoluble.

 Compression molding

 Molded Bakelite forms in a condensation reaction of phenol and formaldehyde, with wood flour or asbestos fiber as a filler, under high pressure and heat in a time frame of a few minutes of curing.
 The result is a hard plastic material.
 Asbestos was gradually abandoned as filler because many countries banned the production of asbestos.

 Bakelite's molding process had a number of advantages.
-Bakelite resin could be provided either as powder, or as preformed partially cured slugs, increasing the speed of the casting.
-Thermosetting resins such as Bakelite required heat and pressure during the molding cycle, but could be removed from the molding process without being cooled, again making the molding process faster.
+Bakelite resin could be provided either as powder or as preformed partially cured slugs, increasing the speed of the casting.
+Thermosetting resins such as Bakelite required heat and pressure during the molding cycle but could be removed from the molding process without being cooled, again making the molding process faster.
 Also, because of the smooth polished surface that resulted, Bakelite objects required less finishing.
 Millions of parts could be duplicated quickly and relatively cheaply.

 Phenolic sheet

 Another market for Bakelite resin was the creation of phenolic sheet materials.
-Phenolic sheet is a hard, dense material made by applying heat and pressure to layers of paper or glass cloth impregnated with synthetic resin.
-Paper, cotton fabrics, synthetic fabrics, glass fabrics and unwoven fabrics are all possible materials used in lamination.
+A phenolic sheet is a hard, dense material made by applying heat and pressure to layers of paper or glass cloth impregnated with synthetic resin.
+Paper, cotton fabrics, synthetic fabrics, glass fabrics, and unwoven fabrics are all possible materials used in lamination.
 When heat and pressure are applied, polymerization transforms the layers into thermosetting industrial laminated plastic.

-Bakelite phenolic sheet is produced in many commercial grades and with various additives to meet diverse mechanical, electrical and thermal requirements.
+Bakelite phenolic sheet is produced in many commercial grades and with various additives to meet diverse mechanical, electrical, and thermal requirements.
 Some common types include: